Bullseye198/DiscoverMars/README.md

 In Progress:
-- Add function to change date when the picture was taken
+- Add function to change date when the picture was taken, and camera

 Done: